esp-rs/book/src/tooling/debugging/vscode.md

 **Note**: On Windows `USB Serial Converter A 0403 6010 00` driver should be WinUSB.

 2. Set up VSCode
-   1. Install [Cortex-Debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) extension for VScode.
+   1. Install [Cortex-Debug][cortex-debug] extension for VScode.
    2. Create the `.vscode/launch.json` file in the project tree you want to debug.
-[This](https://github.com/esp-rs/esp32-hal/blob/master/.vscode/launch.json) can be used as a template file.
    3. Update `executable`, `svdFile`, `serverpath` paths, and `toolchainPrefix` field.

 ```jsonc